-It’s not uncommon for people to believe certain health myths.
-Those myths could lead to a healthy lifestyle while others just raise questions about their authenticity.
+It’s not uncommon for people to believe certain health myths, right?
+Well, of course, yes!
+But are all those myths about health true?
+Well, questions have been risen related to the authenticity of many of these myths.
 Whether they are true or not, most myths will cause you to re-evaluate your own health choices.
-Don’t fall for myths in health get the facts and make informed decisions about your well-being.
+Remember that you should never fall for those myths.
+You should believe in the facts and make informed decisions about your well-being.

 Busting the Myths of Health – Separating Fact from Fiction.

 Dr. T. Colin Campbell PhD., a respected nutrition and health researcher, has discovered the truth about the effects of protein in our milk.
 Yes, you heard it right!
 According to his research in ‘The China Study,’ Dr. Campbell found that the main protein found in milk, Casein, (found in 87% of cow’s milk) “…promoted all stages of the Cancer process.”
 Results indicated that abstaining from consuming milk and any form of animal protein halted the growth of cancerous tumors.
 So, if the research is to be believed, the health myths about milk being great for health are wrong.

 Health Myth Two: Herbs Are the Way to Go!

 Many people believe that herbs are the answer to all their health problems, right?
 Moreover, there are many myths in the health sector about the supposed benefits of herbal remedies.
 It’s true that some herbs are great but thinking that a product is harmless just because it contains herbs is wrong.
 You should not get fooled by the health myths about herbs being harmless.
 Kava, known to reduce anxiety, has been shown to be toxic to the liver.